Research Updated Medically Reviewed 7 min read

 County-Level Data

-Los Angeles County leads the state with an estimated 4,979 asbestos-related deaths through the most recently reported period, averaging roughly 262 per year.
-This reflects a century of industrial activity, from the San Pedro shipyards and Long Beach Naval Shipyard to the refineries along the 710 corridor and the massive postwar construction boom that used asbestos in virtually every commercial building.
+Los Angeles County leads the state in mesothelioma burden.
+A century of industrial activity at the San Pedro shipyards, Long Beach Naval Shipyard, the refineries along the 710 corridor, and the massive postwar construction boom built asbestos exposure into virtually every commercial building in the region.

 Contra Costa County’s elevated death toll is driven almost entirely by the concentration of oil refineries along the Carquinez Strait.
 Chevron, Shell, and other operators ran facilities where asbestos insulation was standard on pipes, boilers, and processing equipment for decades.
 The Bay Area counties and San Diego metro area also show elevated rates from shipyard, refinery, and military exposure.